kaustavdm/website/blog/semver-rolling-release-strategy.md

 The obvious alternative is rolling releases, but then I get tired of the long strings of non-semantic information in the version tags.
 For example, it is cool that you decided to release a software on the 1st of January, 2023, but IDK about the state of the software without going through the release notes.
 I am a proponent of semantic names.

-So, with this new project I struck a balance.
+I decided to strike a balance with this project.
 Why not mix semver with rolling releases?
 The solution: Drop the patch, and add a pre-release in `YYYYMMDD` format.

 The version format thus becomes: `v<major>.<minor>-<YYYYMMDD>`.

 At this point, it is not semver anymore since semver requires using the `patch`.
 Here is why that is acceptable in this project’s context.

 In this scheme, a change in the `major` version will denote a break of backwards compatibility of any public API.
 A change in the `minor` version will denote new features or deprecation of existing public APIs.
 We don’t need the `patch` because the team will continue on a rolling weekly release.
-Internal changes that do not affect public APIs do not change the `major` or `minor`, and only increases the date.
+Internal changes that do not affect public APIs do not change the `major` or `minor`, and only increase the date.
 So, any bug fixes or hotfixes ship anyway and will result in an increment of the date stamp.

 A version release is thus read as “a release for the `<major>.<minor>` branch made on the `YYYYMMDD` date”.
 So, when you see `v0.2-20230918` it kinda becomes self-evident.